 Who do I turn to if my EHCP is not in place?

 If you are unhappy about any decisions that have been made regarding an EHC Plan, or you feel you have not been listened to, you should discuss your concerns or issues with the SEN Officer who is dealing with the assessment.

 In the majority of cases, any disagreement can be sorted out quickly however, there may be some occasions where it is very difficult to reach an agreement.
 If you feel the Local Authority is not helping to resolve the issue then you have a right of access a dispute resolution provider.
 The provider for Sunderland is Barnardo’s and they can be contacted on 0191 4784667.

-Alternatively you can contact either the Independent Support Workers or Sunderland SEND Children and Young People’s Information, Advice and Support Service (create a link to the records).
+Alternatively you can contact Sunderland SEND Children and Young People’s Information, Advice and Support Service.

 Which building has easy access for wheelchair users?

 The buildings listed below all have easy access for wheelchair users, if you are planning a trip it is wise to contact the venue before you go to check if they have wheelchair access.

 - Sunderland Glass Centre – contact reference: firstname.lastname@example.org

 - Sunderland Museum & Winter Gardens – contact Jackie.Iley@sunderland.gov.uk

 - Sunderland Bangladesh International Centre – contact firstname.lastname@example.org